Sign up to our Newsletter

 Step One: Obtain an Undergraduate Degree

 A JD is difficult to complete.
-It involves a rigorous curriculum that students must excel in if they want to secure strong job prospects.
+It involves a rigorous curriculum that students must excel in to secure strong job prospects.
 As such, committees need assurance that students are academically talented and have begun developing good study habits before they can accept them into their programs.

 Correspondingly, all law school applicants must complete an undergrad before attending law school.

-For the majority of law schools, your major won’t impact your admission chances.
-However, considering you want to become a tax attorney, it’s recommended you choose accounting as your major to begin learning about the fundamentals of tax.
+For most law schools, your major won’t impact your admission chances.
+However, considering you want to become a tax attorney, you should choose accounting as your primary to begin learning about tax fundamentals.

 You must also maintain a high GPA throughout your undergrad to ensure you’re considered a competitive applicant at as many schools as possible.